CFKeef/qcfirst/README.md

   * [Search - Protected by session so you need to log in](https://coursor.io/search)
 * Day and night toggle appears on all pages.
 Interacting with it shifts the themes
   * [Sign In Toggle](https://coursor.io/)
 * SWR Pattern can be immediately seen when logging into your dashboard or searching for courses.
-ITs the process of fetching data and
   * [Dashboard - Protected by session so you need to log in](https://coursor.io/dashboard)
   * [Search - Protected by session so you need to log in](https://coursor.io/search)